The Complete Guide

 With your foundation and capacity in place, shift from building readiness to deploying it strategically.
 This is where grant readiness translates into competitive grant success.

-• Develop a multi-year federal funding strategy aligned with agency priorities
+• Develop a multi-year federal funding strategy aligned with organizational priorities

 • Identify and monitor priority federal funding opportunities and NOFOs